 Before we can assess each one, we need to prioritise the outcomes that we want.

-As contact is made, the player turns and presents his back to the opponent, and presents the ball two handed towards his own goal line.
+As contact is made, the player turns and presents their back to the opponent, and presents the ball two-handed towards their own goal line.

 Pros